 When symptoms are at their most intense, this is often a sign of a larger stone which may require surgical removal.
 Your dog will be put under general anesthetic, and a cystotomy will be performed.

 This is when the veterinarian will make an incision to expose the bladder, and then open it to remove each stone manually.
-This type of surgery is pretty routine, and while all surgery carries its risks – the success rate of this surgery is incredibly high.
+This type of surgery is pretty routine, and while all surgery carries its risks, the success rate of this surgery is very high.

 In some cases, where a stone is causing a blockage, emergency surgery will need to be performed immediately.
-That’s why it’s important to make yourself aware of the symptoms so that you can take your dog to receive treatment without delay.
+Make yourself aware of the symptoms so that you can take your dog to receive treatment without delay.

-There are medications available that will be able to shrink or dissolve bladder stones.
+There are medications available that will be able to shrink or dissolve bladder stone in a dog.
 Discuss with your veterinarian whether this is an option.
-If your dog is already on other medications, this might not be possible.
+If your pooch is already on other medications, this might not be possible.

 3. Prescription Diet

-Often used short-term, a prescribed diet will be given to rid your pooch of this condition initially.
-Upon successful dissolution of the bladder stones, your dog can then be placed on a different diet – likely not the same that he was on before.
+Often used short-term, a prescribed commercial dog food brand will be recommended by a veterinarian to rid a dog of this condition.
+Upon successful dissolution of bladder stones, your pet can then be placed on a different diet (likely not the same one that the dog was on before developing stones).

-Bladder stones in dogs can be anywhere from the the size of a grain of sand, all the way up.
-As luck would have it, the best ways to prevent these masses from forming are all great ways to improve your canine’s overall health.
-With minimal additional effort or cost on your part.
+The size of bladder stones in dogs can be anywhere from the size of a grain of sand, and all the way up.
+As luck would have it, the best ways to prevent these masses from forming are also the ways to improve your canine’s overall health.

-The prognosis for dogs who have suffered from bladder stones is good, especially for those that didn’t suffer from a blockage.
-If your dog has suffered from this affliction, it’s important to do your research into the lifelong holistic, and medical management required to ensure that they don’t return.
+The prognosis for dogs who develop bladder stones is generally good, especially for those that didn’t suffer from a blockage.
+If your pet has suffered from this affliction, it’s important to do your research into the lifelong holistic and medical management required to ensure that the stones do not return.